HenriqueBarroso/Notes/aws.md

 * Use Access Keys for programmatic Access (CLI/SDK)
 * Audit permissions of your account with Credentials Report
 * NEVER SHARE IAM users & Access Keys

+## EC2 - Elastic Compute Cloud

+EC2 = Infrastructure as a Service

+It mainly consists in the capability of:
+* Renting virtual machines EC2
+* Storing data on virtual drives (EBS)
+* Distributing load across machines (ELB)
+* Scaling services with auto-scaling group (ASG)

+### Instances

+* AMIs a template that contains all software configuration.
+* When you restart an instance, the public ip will also probably change

+### Security Groups (like firewall)

+* Security groups control how the traffic is allowed into or out of our EC2 instances
+* Security groups only contain**allow** rules
+* Security groups rules can be reference by IP or by security group

+### EC2 Instance Roles

+When adding IAM Roles to an instance, it ALLOWS that instance to perform actions as it they where from an authorized user.

+* Never use `aws` credentials inside an instance .
+Reason being is that anyone who can access that instance can view the current installed credentials.

+### EC2 Instances Purchasing Options

+#### On-demand instances
+* For short workload predictable pricing
+* Pay for what you use
+* No long term commitment
+* Recommended for short-term and un-interrupted workloads, where we can't predict how the application will behave

+#### Reserved (MININIUM ON YEAR)
+* Reserved instances: long work loads
+* Convertible reserved instances: long workloads with flexibles instances
+* Schedule reserved instances: eg: Every Monday between 3 and 8pm
+* Up to 75% discount compared to on-demand
+* Reservation period: 1 year = + discount | 3 years = +++ discount
+* Purchasing options: no upfront | partial upfront = + | All upfront = ++ discount
+* Recommended for steady-state usage applications (eg: DB)

+#### Spot instances: short workloads
+* cheap, can lose instances (less reliable) almost 90% discount
+* Instances that you can "lose" at any point of time if our max price is less than the current spot price
+* Useful for:
+	* Batch jobs
+	* Data analysis
+	* Image processing
+	* Any distributed workloads
+	* Workloads with flexible start and end time
+* NOT good for:
+	* Critical jobs or databases

+#### Dedicated Hosts: book an entire physical server
+* Helps with compliance requirements
+* Reduce costs by allowing you to use your existing server-bound software licenses
+* Requires at least 3 year period reservation
+* More expensive

+#### EC2 Dedicated instances
+* Instances running on hardware that's dedicated to you
+* May share hardware with other instance in the same account
+* No control over instance placement (can move hardware after stop/start)